GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/Azure Blueprint - NCSC Cloud Security Principles - Principle Implementations.md

-# Automated Foundational Architecture for NCSC Cloud Security-Compliant Environments
+# Automated Foundational Architecture for UK NCSC Cloud Security-Compliant Environments

 > **Note:** These security principles are defined by the National Cyber Security Centre (NCSC).
 Please refer to NCSC documentation for information on testing procedures and guidance for each security principle.